-Whilst operational risk cannot be eliminated in its entirety, the Group endeavours to minimise it by ensuring that a strong control infrastructure is in place throughout the organisation.
-The various procedures and processes used to manage operational risk include effective staff training, appropriate controls to safeguard assets and records, regular reconciliation of accounts and transactions, close monitoring of risk limits, segregation of duties, and financial management and reporting.
-In addition, other control strategies, including business continuity planning and insurance, are in place to complement the procedures, as applicable.
+The Bank's risk management approach involves identifying, assessing, managing, mitigating, monitoring and measuring the risks associated with all areas of the Bank.
+The various procedures and processes used to manage operational risk and non-financial risk include (but not limited to) effective staff training, appropriate controls to safeguard assets and records, regular reconciliation of accounts and transactions, close monitoring of risk limits, segregation of duties, and financial management and reporting.
+In addition, policies have been put in place to manage other control mitigation strategies such as for business continuity planning, insurance and legal risk (which includes regular reporting to management on legal matters).